-This simple homemade bourbon BBQ sauce takes less than 10 minutes to make and works perfectly for dipping or marinating.
+This simple homemade bourbon barbecue sauce takes less than 10 minutes to make and works perfectly for dipping or marinating.
+Get the recipe now.

-Now this sauce definitely tastes like bourbon, so if you’re not a fan of bourbon or are making this for kiddos, you can simply substitute water in for the bourbon.
-You may want to up the maple syrup a bit as well for a tad more sweetness.
+So, if you’re not a fan of bourbon or are making this for kiddos, you can simply substitute water in for the bourbon.
+You may also want to up the maple syrup a bit as well for a tad more sweetness.

 So here’s a toast to adding some warmth to these gradually cooling days!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.